notiska/kirjava/README.md

 ## "Trivia"

-It's honestly not super interesting, but if anyone was wondering, it IS named after a certain character from a certain book series.
+Yes, it is named after a character in HDM.
 The name is not a Java-related pun, but it does help that "java" is in the name.